Yucheng0208/Announcement-HTML-Generator/README.md

 # Announcement HTML Generator

-🌐 A user-friendly, multi-language WYSIWYG tool to quickly generate formatted HTML for announcements without writing any code.
+A user-friendly, multi-language WYSIWYG tool to quickly generate formatted HTML for announcements without writing any code.

 This tool is designed to help users, regardless of their technical skill, create structured and beautifully formatted announcement tables for websites, content management systems (CMS), or any platform that accepts HTML.

 ### Features

-*   **Multi-Language Support**: Fully localized interface and generated content in Traditional Chinese, English, German, Japanese, and Korean.
+*   **Multi-Language Support**: A fully localized interface and generated content are available in Traditional Chinese, English, German, Japanese, and Korean.
 *   **✍WYSIWYG Editor**: The content field is a rich-text editor powered by Summernote, allowing for text formatting like **bold**, *italics*, lists, indentation, and more.
-*   **Live Preview**: See the final-looking table update in real-time as you type, ensuring the output is exactly what you want.
+*   **Live Preview**: See the final-looking table update in real-time as you type, ensuring the output is precisely what you want.
 *   **One-Click Copy**: Easily copy the generated HTML code to your clipboard with a single click.
 *   **Auto Language Detection**: Automatically detects the user's browser language on the first visit for a seamless experience.
 *   **Responsive Design**: The layout is mobile-friendly, built with Bootstrap 5, ensuring it works great on any device.